davidbannon/libqt6pas/README.md

-The code here will never be ahead of that inthe Lazarus trunk but will track it, superficially tested as changes are made to the relevant content in Lazarus Main.
+The code here will never be ahead of that in the Lazarus trunk but will track it, superficially tested as changes are made to the relevant content in Lazarus Main.